Does your domain name affect your SEO?

 But how does a domain name help you thrive on the world wide web?
 Having a right domain name is like owning a crucial plot of land on the internet; with the right plot, your website’s URL can have big impact on your search engine optimization.

 People usually find selecting a domain name deterring, as once it is selected there’s no going back.
-Earlier in the day when SEO was the new big thing, it was easier for the companies to buy a domain name and since it was good enough, it gave a presentable rank.
+Earlier in the day when SEO was the new big thing, it was easier for the companies to buy a domain and since it was good enough, it gave a presentable rank.
 But now things have changed tremendously.